-A lot of my customers ask me, “What would you need from our side before you launch a lead generation program for us”.
+A lot of my customers ask me, “What would you need from our side before you launch into Lead Generation Programs for us”.
 I thought this info would be useful to a larger audience, so decided to post it as a blog.
 Well here it is:

 - Company Brand and Messaging

 - Be clear about what the ‘high level messaging’ of the company is going to be.
 Have your boiler plates/company overview slides ready in word/powerpoint

 - Be ready with ‘elevator pitches’ and customize them, based on the audience that you are trying to reach

 - Have ‘calling scripts’ done and rehearsed.
 If you are engaging in telemarketing, you are going to get no longer than 10 seconds to make a first impression.
 As you progress, you may or may not refer to these, but it is useful to internalize them amongst your teams.

 - Company Offerings in terms of products/services offered

 - Have offering documents ready for what you offer in terms of products/services.
 These could be in the form of PDF brochures/PowerPoint presentations

 - Make sure to incorporate “How do you do it” sections, which will give confidence to your prospective customers that you are all ready to work for their requirement.